The Beauty and Magic of Yiddish

 About this talk

-Travel with us to Berlin, Odessa and Tbilisi to learn about how different waves of Jewish migration brought Yiddish to various corners of Europe and the Caucasus, creating a unique linguistic mosaic.
-Hear some of the most touching and amusing Yiddish expressions and words which will stay with you.
+Travel with us to Berlin, Odessa, and Tbilisi to learn about how different waves of Jewish migration brought Yiddish to various corners of Europe and the Caucasus, creating a unique linguistic mosaic.
+Hear some of the most touching and amusing Yiddish expressions and words that will stay with you.
 Discover how Yiddish can help you speak to the ghosts and allow you to understand better Jewish wisdom and mysticism.

 About Lasha

-With your contribution you will also be donating to the Jewish Language Project of the Hebrew Union College.
+With your contribution, you will also be donating to the Jewish Language Project of the Hebrew Union College.